Are you planning to pump breast milk after your baby is born? Here are some things that can help you with getting ready

 It’s a good idea to learn everything you can about what to do and what’s normal in those first few weeks.

-- If you plan to exclusively pump, check out this post on exclusively pumping from birth.
+If you plan to exclusively pump, you may want to check out this post on exclusively pumping from birth.

 If you plan to nurse and pump, consider taking the Ultimate Breastfeeding Milkology class, which will walk you through everything in about 90 minutes.
 (Use the code EPUMP10 for 10% off.)